Notice

 }

-Replay completes when the journal_read_pos
+Replay completes when the journal_read_pos reaches the

-.
+journal_write_pos.
 The write position does not change during replay.
 Track

 the progression of the read position to compute the expected time to complete.